blondie7575/Apple2BuildPipeline/README.md

 -----------------

 Thanks to Quinn Dunki and Carrington Vanston who were instrumental in getting this working.
 [Carrington's presentation](http://monsterfeet.com/kfest/) at KansasFest 2014 is where the basic concepts of a better Apple II build environment were demonstrated.
 [Quinn built on that](http://quinndunki.com/blondihacks/?p=1904) and included support for automatically starting the program in Virtual II using Applescript.
 Without their work, I wouldn't have been able to create this.
 Thanks!

+Kris Kennaway provided some patches to the build pipeline providing cc65 v2.17 support.
+This was instrumental in getting v2.6 of the build pipeline released.
+I appreciate the support.